 "Each one of you comes here today a hopeful.
 Wanting in on the game.
 A month ago, you were in med school being taught by doctors.
 Today, you are the doctors.
 The seven years you spend here as a surgical resident will be the best and worst of your life.
 You will be pushed to the point.
 Look around you.
 Say hello to your competition.
-Eight of you will switch to an easier speciality.
-Five of you will crack under the pressure and two of your will be asked to leave.
+Eight of you will switch to an easier specialty.
+Five of you will crack under the pressure and two of you will be asked to leave.
 This is your starting line.
 This is your arena.
 How well you play?
 That's up to you."

-When you are in the med school, you know nothing about the other world.
+When you are in med school, you know nothing about the other world.
 The world outside your solace zone is a world not explored, and to explore that unknown world, you need to brace yourself with these ten prime qualities in the med school itself.

 - HEALTH IS WEALTH:

 The good old saying which explains a lot to doctors in their med school, but very little to the average person.
 Health is the only powerful object which you will crave once you're old, wrinkled and bruised, but if you take care of yourself when you're young, wild and free then old age won't hit you like a storm!

 - KNOWLEDGE IS POWER:

 If you know what's normal, then you will appreciate what's abnormal.
 Without the knowledge of the normal, you won't know what's abnormal in a patient.
 And, if you don't trace the disease, you won't crack the code and cure the disease!
 First, know physiology, then love pathology.

 - WORK AND PLAY SHOULD GO HAND IN HAND:

 All work and no play make Jack a dull boy.
 If you just study, study and study till the end of time, you won't have the energy to play and ease your overly strained mind!
 It's necessary to relax amidst grasping difficult to remember and recollect concepts.